Netflix’s Somebody Ending, Explained

 Despite knowing that Yun-o is a serial killer, Sum is not ready to give him up because he is the only person she has ever felt connected to, and she fears that she may never find someone like him again.
 When Gi-eun and Mok-won were looking for him, they were doing it on unofficial grounds and didn’t really have anything to connect him to his grander crimes.
 But then, when the dead body of the woman from Princess Snacks is found, the cops have an actual crime with evidence to connect to Yun-o.
 This is when Gi-eun reveals everything to the other cops and formulates a plan to arrest Yun-o.

 Back at Spectrum, we discover that Samantha has been trying to get rid of Yun-o too.
 His trail of bodies doesn’t bode well for the app, and she also doesn’t like the budding relationship between him and Sum.
-So, using the hacker Fingers, she gives Gi-eun the information she needed from Yun-o’s account, paving the path for his downfall.
+So, using the hacker Fingers, she gives Gi-eun the information she needs from Yun-o’s account, paving the path for his downfall.
 In addition to this, she also creates deep fake videos of Yun-o’s victims and haunts him with them.
-This leads Yun-o to break down and he confesses to Sum.
+This leads Yun-o to break down, and he confesses to Sum.

 Before his confession, Sum had the factor of deniability.
 Because they never talked about his crimes, they were never as real to her.
 But now, when he actually says it out loud, something changes.
 Sum already knew that the walls are closing in on Yun-o, and his confession makes it clear to her that he will not be able to stay free for too long.
 He has lost his edge and sooner rather than later, he is going to get caught.

 Sum knows that Yun-o is going to meet his end, so she decides that instead of someone else, it should be her who ends his story.
 It’s like the cat in the first episode.
 She knew that it was terribly injured and no one was coming to help it.
 So, instead of watching it suffer, Sum decides to put it out of its misery and kills it.
 She does the same with Yun-o.
-Spectrum knows his location and Gi-eun has the whole police force with her.
+Spectrum knows his location, and Gi-eun has the whole police force with her.
 There is no hope left for Yun-o, so Sum puts him out of his misery.

 Is Kim Sum a psychopath?